CircleCI-Labs/packer-linux-image-builder/README.md

 - Scheduled task creation
 - Credential Manager operations

+**Phase 1: Pre-Restart Tests**
+- Tests run immediately after software installation
+- Validates basic dependencies are installed correctly

+**Phase 2: Post-Restart Tests (Production State)**
+- System restarts to enable Docker and apply all changes
+- Both tests re-run to validate the production state
+- Verifies Docker, TLS 1.2, and all services work after restart
+- Ensures the AMI matches the environment your user-data script will run in

-**If either test fails, the AMI build fails** - ensuring the AMI is fully working before creation.
+**If any test fails in either phase, the AMI build fails** - ensuring the AMI is fully working before creation.

 During build, you'll see real-time output and logs are saved to `C:\CircleCI\startup-test.log`.

+**Note:** The restart adds ~5-7 minutes to build time but ensures reliability.

 ### Debug Startup Script Issues